 Both tokens can see their price deviate from spot gold during periods of high volatility.
 That spread creates arbitrage opportunities for traders watching the gap between XAUt USD price and the live gold price.

-Is Tokenized Gold Actually Getting Traction
+Gold Actually Getting Traction

 Tokenized gold is still tiny compared to traditional gold investment vehicles.
 GLD alone dwarfs the entire tokenized gold market by orders of magnitude.
 That's the honest assessment.
 But the infrastructure story is changing.